3p5ilon/dotfiles/README.md

 The installer will:

-- Create a timestamped backup of your existing configs
+- Create a timestamped backup of your existing configs.
-- Remove originals (safe - backup exists)
+- Remove originals and create symlinks using GNU Stow.
-- Create symlinks to your new configs
+- Automatically clone [TPM](https://github.com/tmux-plugins/tpm) (Tmux Plugin Manager).

 ## Manual Installation